AlphaPose: A Comprehensive Guide to Pose Estimation

 During inference, the heatmap for each key point is analyzed to find the location with the highest intensity value.
 The location of the peak value represents the most likely location of the key point in the image.

-Key Innovation in Alphapose
+Key Innovations in Alphapose

 AlphaPose introduced various innovations in its published research paper.
 Techniques such as: